Are you ready for an adventure in tourism?

-This course builds on the skills developed in MKTG 2309.
+This course builds on the skills developed in MKTG 3309.
 It focuses on the collection and analysis of market intelligence to facilitate strategic business decisions using state-of-the-art research techniques.
-Key topics include competitive intelligence, customer intelligence, and advanced applied marketing research techniques.
-Skills developed include: designing a competitive intelligence program; developing a competitive intelligence matrix reporting tool; locating and using both traditional and non-traditional sources of competitive intelligence information; using the Internet as a primary data gathering tool, applying customer intelligence analysis and reporting tools used in an effective CRM process.
+Key topics include competitive intelligence, business analytics, marketing and customer metrics, and advanced applied marketing research techniques.
+Skills developed include: designing a competitive intelligence program; developing a competitive intelligence matrix reporting tool; locating and using both traditional and non-traditional sources of competitive intelligence information; applying marketing KPIs and data visualization techniques to develop effective dashboard reporting and early warning system.
 Students in this course complete projects applying the major areas of study to real company situations.
 Prerequisites: MKTG 3309

 This course is designed to familiarize students with developing, marketing and managing successful travel and tour packages.
 The packaged travel industry will be examined from the perspective of companies working with domestic and international tour operators including destinations, hotels, activity operators and transportation companies.
 A major group project will develop a guided multiple day tour package for a domestic/international market.
 Prerequisite: Successful completion of all Level 1 & 2.